 The two new Georgia Power Co. reactors at the Vogtle Electric Generating Plant will account for 2500 MW of power produced by Westinghouse AP1000 Power Plants.

-The seven jacking oil pump packages from Atlantic Hydraulic Systems are required for the low-pressure turbine and generator bearings which are mounted on support platforms attached or adjacent to the turbines and generator.
+The seven jacking oil pump packages from Atlantic Hydraulic Systems are required for the low-pressure turbine and generator bearings which are mounted on support platforms attached to or adjacent to the turbines and generator.

 The pumps are specifically capable of producing 1.5 GPM @ 3500 PSI to the bearings.

-Other features of the systems include: ASME system relief valve, pump pulsation dampener, non-bypass 5 micron hydraulic filter, pressure & differential pressure feedback instrumentation.
+Other features of the systems include ASME system relief valve, pump pulsation dampener, non-bypass 5-micron hydraulic filter, pressure & differential pressure feedback instrumentation.

 Why Are The New Nuclear Reactors A Big Deal?